Coronary Heart Disease

 Survival and Prognosis after Coronary Events

 Mediterranean-style diets also decrease the risk for repeated cardiovascular events.
-The combination of known protective nutrients found in the plant-based Mediterranean diet significantly reduced cardiac death, nonfatal MI, and a omposite of end-points including unstable angina, stroke, heart failer, and pulmonary or peripheral embolism when compared with a Western diet.
-However, Mediterranean diets are higher in fat (25%-25%) than low-fat vegetarian diets and are therefore not likely to be as effective for weight loss or regression of atherosclerotic lesions.
+The combination of known protective nutrients found in the plant-based Mediterranean diet significantly reduced cardiac death, nonfatal MI, and a composite of endpoints, including unstable angina, stroke, heart failure, and pulmonary or peripheral embolism, when compared with a Western diet.
+However, Mediterranean diets are higher in fat (25-25%) than low-fat vegan diets.
+They are ineffective for weight loss and lipid-lowering, and do not have adequate evidence for a clinically important effect on regression of atherosclerotic lesions.
+Low-fat vegan diets are much more effective for these clinical endpoints.

 Nutrition consultation to advise patient regarding the above diet and arrange follow-up.